Last updated: April 5, 2023

 Mustangs

 Mustangs are feral horses that come in many different coat colors.
-Mustangs in the Pryor mountains are often black or almost black.
+Mustangs in the Pryor Mountains are often black or almost black.
 Seal brown coats are frequently mistaken as black because they are so dark.
-These horses are descended from Spanish horses Conquisdors brought over to North America in the 16th century.
+These horses are descended from Spanish horses Conquistadors brought over to North America in the 16th century.

-There is something undeniably beautiful about all-black horses.
+There is something undeniably beautiful about black horses.
 Perhaps it is their sleek, ebony coats or the mystery they seem to embody.
 Whatever the reason, these horses are a sight to behold.

-Even though it seems many breeds produce black, only a few have predominately black horses.
+Many breeds produce black, but only a few have predominately black horses.
 Even those that look black often aren’t and are actually seal brown, dark bay, or dark chestnut.
 A true black horse is unusual.

 Here are the few horse breeds that are solid black: